ricardoues/CarND-Path-Planning/README.md

 ## Reflection
 The code was compiled in a Dell Optiplex 3020 64 bit machine with Ubuntu 16.04.4 installed.
 I run the code without any application running (there is latency if there are programs running).
 You can see the program in action in the following videos:

-As a starting point I used the code provided in the Project Walkthroug.
-Moreover, I took ideas from the following blog post:
+As a starting point, I used the code provided in the Project Walkthroug.
+After that, I took ideas from the following blog post:

 https://towardsdatascience.com/planning-the-path-for-a-self-driving-car-on-a-highway-7134fddd8707